wiggywombathead/proteus/documentation/notes.md

 enable, and disable.
 Pending - indicate whether a given interrupt has been triggered.
 Used to determine which hardware device has triggered the IRQ exception.
-Enable - enable certain intterupts to be triggered by setting the appropriate bit.
+Enable - enable certain interrupts to be triggered by setting the appropriate bit.
 Disable - disable certain interrupts by setting appropriate bit